snarkhunter/oofcanvas/README.md

 What happens next depends on whether or not a rubberband is being drawn.
-If there is no rubberband, `GUICanvasImpl::drawHandler` draws the background color and then, for each layer from bottom to top, tells the layer to draw all of its `CanvasItems`s to its own `Cairo::ImageSurface` (`CanvasLayer::render()`), and copies the layer's surface to the `GtkLayout`'s surface (`CanvasLayer::copyToCanvas()`) at the position given by the scroll bars.  (`CanvasLayer::render()` only redraws its items if any have changed since the last time they were drawn.)
+If there is no rubberband, `GUICanvasImpl::drawHandler` draws the background color and then, for each layer from bottom to top, tells the layer to draw all of its `CanvasItems` to its own `Cairo::ImageSurface` (`CanvasLayer::render()`), and copies the layer's surface to the `GtkLayout`'s surface (`CanvasLayer::copyToCanvas()`) at the position given by the scroll bars.  (`CanvasLayer::render()` only redraws its items if any have changed since the last time they were drawn.)

-If there is an active rubberband, on the first call to `drawHandler` after the mouse button was  pressed all of the `CanvasLayer`s other than the rubberband's layer are rendered to a separate `Cairo::ImageSurface` called the `nonRubberBandBuffer`.
+If there is an active rubberband, on the first call to `drawHandler` after the mouse button was  pressed all of the `CanvasLayers` other than the rubberband's layer are rendered to a separate `Cairo::ImageSurface` called the `nonRubberBandBuffer`.
 Then this buffer is copied to the `GtkLayout` and the rubberband is drawn on top